 community.yoursite.com.
 The Tribe customer community is under a subdomain –

-This becomes a concern when SEO people start building links and they are interested in passing the link juice to the main site.
-When the community is on a subdomain search engines consider them as a different entity if the IP address is different.
-The easiest way to inform Google that the web properties are connected is to verify them in a Google Search Console account.
+This becomes a concern when SEO people start building links and they are interested in passing the link equity (aka link juice) to the main site.
+When the community is on a subdomain search engines consider them as a different entity if there is no interlinking with the company site.

 Web Core Vitals

 Google has specifically started laying emphasis on the user experience as a ranking signal.
 Web Vitals are the key to measuring the user experience of any website (including online communities) and discovering the scope for improvements.

 The Web Core Vitals comprises of three core metrics:

 You can access this report via different methods such as Google Search Console and PageSpeed Insights (powered by Chrome User Experience Report).
 Based on this check out the areas in which your community site needs improvement.
 On Google PageSpeed Insights, always aim for a score of more than 90.

 A sitemap is a structured list of all the pages that help the search engine bots to discover different pages created in the community.
 It also tells the bot when the page was last updated and the priority of the page.